gregarshinov/biaffine-ner/README.md

 ### Observations

-* It looks like increasing character embedding size improves all the metrics.
+* It looks like increasing character embedding size slightly improves all the metrics.
 * We did not precisely reproduce the results, reported in [original article](https://arxiv.org/pdf/2108.13112.pdf), but we know, what to try next.

 ### Room for improvement